 These professionals work with children, adolescents, and their families to address psychosocial concerns before and after surgery and throughout the entire treatment process.
 This support is an important element of the care we provide.

-Patients will be introduced to our psychosocial support services team during a meeting where our specialists will get to know your child and evaluate her psychosocial functioning.
+Your child will be introduced to our psychosocial support services team during a meeting where our specialists will get to know your child and evaluate her psychosocial functioning.
 Throughout your child’s care, you can meet with our specialists during team appointments or while you’re here to see your surgeon or other provider.
 You can also set up a separate individual or family-based appointment with our psychologists.

 Our team is available every step of the way to: